Morrissey: Family life and influences

-Early bands and published books: 1977–1981
+1977–1981: Early bands and published books

 Having left formal education, Morrissey proceeded through a series of jobs, as a clerk for the civil service and then the Inland Revenue, as a salesperson in a record store, and as a hospital porter, before abandoning employment and claiming unemployment benefits.
 He used much of the money from these jobs to purchase tickets for gigs, attending performances by Talking Heads, the Ramones, and Blondie.
 He regularly attended concerts, having a particular interest in the alternative and post-punk music scene.
-Having met the guitarist Billy Duffy in November 1977, Morrissey agreed to become the vocalist for Duffy's punk band the Nosebleeds.
+Having met the guitarist Billy Duffy in November 1977, Morrissey agreed to become the vocalist for Duffy's punk band the Nosebleeds, although Morrissey later said, in 2024, that he "did not ever join" the band.
 Morrissey co-wrote a number of songs with the band—"Peppermint Heaven", "I Get Nervous" and "I Think I'm Ready for the Electric Chair"—and performed with them in support slots for Jilted John and then Magazine.
 The band soon disbanded.

-After the Nosebleeds' break-up, Morrissey followed Duffy to join Slaughter & the Dogs, briefly replacing original singer Wayne Barrett.
-He recorded four songs with the band and they auditioned for a record deal in London.
-After the audition fell through, Slaughter & the Dogs became Studio Sweethearts, without Morrissey.
 He came to be known as a minor figure within Manchester's punk community.
-By 1981, he had become a close friend of Linder Sterling, the frontwoman of punk-jazz ensemble Ludus; her lyrics and style of singing both influenced him.
-Through Sterling, he came to know Howard Devoto and Richard Boon.
-At the time, Morrissey's best male friend was James Maker; he would visit Maker in London or they would meet in Manchester, where they visited the city's gay bars and gay clubs, in one case having to escape from a gang of gay bashers.
+By 1981 he had become a close friend of Linder Sterling, the frontwoman of the punk jazz ensemble Ludus; her lyrics and style of singing both influenced him.
+Through Sterling he came to know Howard Devoto and Richard Boon.
+At the time Morrissey's best male friend was James Maker; he would visit Maker in London or they would meet in Manchester, where they visited the city's gay bars and gay clubs, in one case having to escape from a gang of gay bashers.

 Wanting to become a professional writer, Morrissey considered a career in music journalism.
 He frequently wrote letters to the music press and was eventually hired by the weekly music review publication Record Mirror.
 He wrote several short books for local publishing company Babylon Books: in 1981 it released a 24-page booklet he had written on the New York Dolls, which sold 3000 copies.
 This was followed by James Dean is Not Dead, about the late American film star James Dean.
 Morrissey had developed a love of Dean and had covered his bedroom with pictures of the dead film star.